mediaexmachina/mediadeepa/README.md

 Audio/video medias and streams deep analyzer in Java with FFmpeg as back-end: extract/process technical information from audio/videos files/streams.

-**This application is currently in alpha version, and should not be ready for production**
+**This application is currently in alpha version, and should not be ready yet for production**

 > [🚩 About](#about)\
 > [🏪 Features](#features)\